Skip to navigation Skip to content

 Free Text

-Please provide the below requested information for the financial year xx/xx to assist in assessing your farm business losses.
+Please provide the below requested information for the financial year xx/xx to assist in assessing your overall operating losses of the farm enterprise.
 You need to provide the following information by (insert date 14 days from the date the letter is issued).

 Documentation request: